Skip to main content

 More information and advice on planning appeals, including information on how to appeal is available online from the Scottish Government and from Planning Aid Scotland.

-Planning Aid Scotland is an independent charity which offers free, impartial and confidential planning advice, provided by staff and volunteers all of whom are chartered planners.
+Planning Aid Scotland is an independent charity that offers free, impartial and confidential planning advice, provided by staff and volunteers all of whom are chartered planners.
 Visit the Planning Aid Scotland website for more information.

 Page last updated: